iterative/dvc.org/content/docs/start/experiments/experiment-tracking.md

 </toggle>

 After this, each execution of the code will create a <abbr>DVC experiment</abbr>
 containing the results and the changes needed to reproduce it.
+Each experiment is automatically saved in Git, so you don't need to worry about committing them.

 [DVCLive] will automatically log some metrics, parameters and plots from the ML Framework and any